-We are passionate about promoting new music and have premiered more than 70 new works by composers including Joe Cutler, Tansy Davies, Joe Duddell, Alexander Goehr, Roxanna Panufnik, Joseph Phibbs, Dobrinka Tabakova, Errolyn Wallen, Huw Watkins, John Woolrich and many others.
+The Swan presents over 45 concerts a year – both live and digital with a catalogue of over 20 recordings.
+We are passionate about new music and has premiered more than 70 new works by composers including Joe Cutler, Tansy Davies, Joe Duddell, Alexander Goehr, Roxanna Panufnik, Joseph Phibbs, Dobrinka Tabakova, Errollyn Wallen, Huw Watkins, John Woolrich and many others.

 The Swan has been enormously successful in making a positive and effective contribution to the communities at the heart of its ‘immersive residencies’ in Herefordshire, Warwickshire, Worcestershire and Birmingham with an ambitious programme of work in care homes, schools and rural areas growing year by year.
 Based at the Stratford Play House, in Stratford-upon-Avon, the Swan is proof that an orchestra really can be an indispensable and relevant part of the community with its aim to entertain, educate and engage in a way that truly makes it a living orchestra.

-Now under new management, the Stratford Playhouse (previously the Civic Hall and then the Stratford ArtsHouse – home to OOTS since its formation in 1995), is at the centre of OOTS artistic provision in Warwickshire and our office base.
+Now under new management, the Stratford Playhouse (previously the Civic Hall and then the Stratford ArtsHouse – home to The Swan since its formation in 1995), is at the centre of our artistic provision in Warwickshire and our office base.

-Alongside up to 10 annual orchestral concerts, this ‘immersive’ residency reaches into the heart of Stratford upon Avon schools, care homes and dementia cafés working closely with key stakeholders such as the Stratford Hospital, the RSC, Shakespeare’s Birthplace Trust and King Edwards School.
-In support of this, OOTS has established a new Dementia Arts Network involving 17 local arts organisations who meet tri-annually, to coordinate delivery of arts activity to people with dementia in Warwickshire whilst ensuring adherence to best practice and latest developments in the field.
+Alongside up to 10 annual orchestral concerts, this ‘immersive’ residency reaches into the heart of Stratford-upon-Avon schools, care homes and dementia cafés working closely with key stakeholders such as the Stratford Hospital, the RSC, Shakespeare’s Birthplace Trust and King Edwards School.
+In support of this, the Swan has established a new Dementia Arts Network involving 17 local arts organisations who meet tri-annually, to coordinate delivery of arts activity to people with dementia in Warwickshire whilst ensuring adherence to best practice and latest developments in the field.

 During the 2018-19 season, pairs of The Swan players led:

 - workshops in 15 care homes caring for those with dementia in partnership with Mindsong

 - workshops in 7 dementia cafés (WRAP, Springfield Mind, Alzheimer’s Society, Alcester and others) involving 1268 participants